AshBardhan/Snakes-N-Ladders-Board-Game/README.md

   - Skip the "Node Parameters" section.
   - Fill up your project location in "Working Directory" section.
   - Fill up "server.js" in the "JavaScript File" location.
-6. Set up an "Enivornment Variable" named "NODE_ENV" with value "dev" or "prod" for developer/production purposes.
+6. Set up an "Environment Variable" named "NODE_ENV" with value "dev" or "prod" for developer/production purposes.
 7. To run the app, IDEA developers can launch the server which was configured in Step 4.
 Otherwise, use the command "node server.js" in your project location.
 8. Visit the following links (only one) in order to fetch initial data into your MongoDB database.
   - "http://localhost:3000/admin/player/save-model-schema-test", it stores Player data.